Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

-Figure~\ref{fig:lognormal_ordering} compares~$\alpha$-Lorenz curves of~$6$ different allocations with lognormally distributed marginals and Plackett copulas, for~$\alpha=0.9$.
-The coefficient~$\sigma$ of the lognormal distributions takes value~$\sigma=1$ or~$1.5$, whereas the dependence parameter~$\kappa$ of the Plackett copula takes value~$\kappa=2$ (lower dependence) or~$10$ (higher dependence).
+Figure~\ref{fig:lognormal_ordering} compares~$\alpha$-Lorenz curves of~$6$ different allocations that are multivariate lognormally distributed as in \eqref{ex:mlnorm}, for~$\alpha=0.9$.
+The parameters~$\sigma_1^2$ and~$\sigma_2^2$ take values~$1$ or~$2$, whereas ~$\rho$ takes values~$0.2$ or~$0.8$.
 In case of marginals with different~$\sigma$, the asymmetry is reflected in the ~$\alpha$-Lorenz curves.
-Moreover, other things equal, inequality increases with~$\sigma$, which measures inequality in the marginals, and with~$\kappa$, which measures dependence of the copula.
+Moreover, other things equal, inequality increases with~$\sigma$, which measures inequality in the marginals, and with~$\rho$, which measures correlation.